 In Texas, a juvenile can be taken into custody for any offense or in any situation for which an adult can be arrested.
-Although the goals of juvenile court may differ from traditional criminal court in Texas, the processes do have similarities in application.
+Although the goals of the juvenile court process may differ from traditional criminal court in Texas, they do have similarities in the application.

 Although juvenile court tends not to come with the same penalties that an adult would have to deal with if convicted of a crime, it is still a very serious process in the eyes of the Texas legal system.
 Because of this, it would be in your best interest to approach this situation with the help of a criminal defense attorney who can effectively represent your child, allowing him or her to go through the process, learn from their mistakes and move on with life.

 If your child is currently being charged as a juvenile for a criminal offense in North Texas, take the steps necessary to protect them and their future by working with a defense lawyer during this difficult and stressful time.
 An attorney will be able to advise you on what needs to be done, ensuring that the process will be handled in the correct manner.

 The attorneys at Law Offices of Richard C. McConathy have extensive experience in dealing with the juvenile court process and can be counted on to provide excellent client service while making certain your child is treated fairly.

 Call (972) 233-5700 to schedule a free and confidential consultation with Law Offices of Richard C. McConathy today.
 The legal team proudly represents individuals from the North Texas counties of Dallas, Collin, Wise, Johnson, Tarrant, Denton, Ellis, and Rockwall.

 Custody/Intake – At this point, the juvenile will be brought in for the alleged offense.
 The intake process is known as the prosecution in the criminal courts.
 The court will look at factors such as the evidence, the severity of the offense, and the youth’s previous criminal record/court history.
 After these considerations, the case will either be dismissed or continue with an adjudication hearing.